-Specify the percentage:

-Institutional Cost Limit.
-Pursuant to 42 CFR 441.301(a)(3), the state refuses entrance to the waiver to any otherwise eligible individual when the state reasonably expects that the cost of the home and community-based services furnished to that individual would exceed 100% of the cost of the level of care specified for the waiver.
-Complete Items B-2-b and B-2-c.

-Cost Limit Lower Than Institutional Costs.
-The state refuses entrance to the waiver to any otherwise qualified individual when the state reasonably expects that the cost of home and community-based services furnished to that individual would exceed the following amount specified by the state that is less than the cost of a level of care specified for the waiver.

-Specify the basis of the limit, including evidence that the limit is sufficient to assure the health and welfare of waiver participants.
-Complete Items B-2-b and B-2-c.

-The follo wing dollar amount:

-The rone

-Specify dollar amount:

-The e dollar amount (select one)

-Is adjusted each year that the waiver is in effect by applying the following formula:

-Specify the formula:

-May be adjusted during the period the waiver is in effect.
-The state will submit a waiver

-amendment to CMS to adjust the dollar amount.

-The follo wing percentage that is less than 100% of the institutional average:

-Specify] percent:

-Other:

-Specify:

-b.
+Other Speci fy: eligible ind furnished t al Cost Limit.
+Pursuant to 42 CFR 441.301(a)(3), the state refuses entrance to the waiver to any lividual when the state reasonably expects that the cost of the home and community-based service that individual would exceed 100% of the cost of the level of care specified for the waiver.
+Contain B-2-c. individual individual Lower Than Institutional Costs.
+The state refuses entrance to the waiver to any otherwise qual when the state reasonably expects that the cost of home and community-based services furnished would exceed the following amount specified by the state that is less than the cost of a level of cor the waiver. basis of the limit, including evidence that the limit is sufficient to assure the health and welfare at s.
+Complete Items B-2-b and B-2-c. mit specified by the state is (select one): Ollowing dollar amount: The fo The fo ollowing dollar amount: fy dollar amount: The dollar amount (select one) Is adjusted each year that the waiver is in effect by applying the following formula: The fo ollowing dollar amount: fy dollar amount: The dollar amount (select one) The fo ollowing dollar amount: fy dollar amount: The dollar amount (select one) Is adjusted each year that the waiver is in effect by applying the following formula: The fo ollowing dollar amount: fy dollar amount: The dollar amount (select one) Is adjusted each year that the waiver is in effect by applying the following formula: The fo Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: May be adjusted during the period the waiver is in effect.
+The state will submit a waiver.
+The fo Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: May be adjusted during the period the waiver is in effect.
+The state will submit a waiver amendment to CMS to adjust the dollar amount.
+The fo Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: May be adjusted during the period the waiver is in effect.
+The state will submit a waive amendment to CMS to adjust the dollar amount.
+Sollowing percentage that is less than 100% of the institutional average:

+Application for 1915(c) HCBS Waiver: Draft SC.017.07.02 - Jul 01, 2023 b.
 Method of Implementation of the Individual Cost Limit.
 When an individual cost limit is specified in Item B-2-a, specify the procedures that are followed to determine in advance of waiver entrance that the individual's health and welfare can be assured within the cost limit: